KrzyMK/Clinic/README.md

 ```

 ## Setup
-To run this project locally on your home computer, you need to install the free XAMPP application.
+To run this project locally on your home computer, you need to install XAMPP frome [here](http://www.apachefriends.org/en/xampp-windows.html#641) .
-You can download XAMPP [here](http://www.apachefriends.org/en/xampp-windows.html#641).
 After correct installation, launch the XAMPP control panel.
-Here you need to enable Apache and MySQL server by clicking "Start" in the Actions column.
+Click "start" in Actions column on Apache and MySql.
-You should also have a database MySQL that can be created via *localhost/phpmyadmin*.
+You need make database MySQL created via *localhost/phpmyadmin*.
-Then put the project folder in *xampp/htdocs* and run in your browser by typing *localhost/clinic/login.php*.
+Then put the project folder in *htdocs* and run in your browser.

 ## Status
 Project is: *in progress*.

 ## Contact
 Created by [Krzysztof Makówka](https://github.com/KrzyMK).
-<br>E-mail: anor.spam@gmail.com -contact !
+<br>E-mail: anor.spam@gmail.com -easy way to me contact !